00:00:02 Tailwind provides powerful utilities for structuring layouts with positioning, display properties, flexbox and grid.

 00:05:31 So, in simple words, this code right here creates a three-column layout.

-00:05:36 You can change it to something like 5. which will make it a five-column layout, giving us space for two more elements.
+00:05:38 which will make it a five-column layout, giving us space for two more elements.

 00:05:42 As with Flexbox, there's many other grid properties that you can use, from columns, rows, flows, and more, to truly master it.

-00:05:50 And if you're new to CSS Grid, well, there's no frogs here, but a grid garden.
+00:05:50 And if you're new to CSS Grid, well, There's no frogs here, but a grid garden.

-00:05:55 It works very similarly to Flexbox Froggy, but it doesn't have as good of a name.
+00:05:55 It works very similarly to FlexBox Froggy, But it doesn't have as good of a name.

-00:06:03 So with that in mind, you now know the basics of how we can position your elements within a layout using Grid and Flexbox in Tailwind CSS.
+00:06:00 Here, you could move different things around to grow your garden, So with that in mind, you now know the basics of how we can position your elements within

-00:06:12 Of course, these are just native CSS properties, but Tailwind makes it super simple to use them.
+00:06:12 Of course, these are just native CSS properties, but TailWind makes it super simple to use them.